Tobias Lawal

-Tobias Okiki Lawal (born 7 June 2000) is an Austrian professional footballer who plays for LASK in the Bundesliga as a goalkeeper.
+Tobias Okikiola Lawal (born 7 June 2000) is an Austrian professional footballer who plays as a goalkeeper for Genk in the Belgian Pro League and the Austria national team.

 Club career

 Lawal started his career with ASKÖ Donau Linz.
 In 2013, he transferred to LASK Juniors.
 In 2014, he joined AKA Linz, where he played till 2018 before returning to LASK Juniors.

 In June 2017, he made his debut for LASK Juniors against USV Allerheiligen, in September that same year, he joined FC Wels on loan and made his debut in the Regionalliga against SV Ried Amateure on Matchday 8.
 During the winter break of that season, he rejoined LASK Juniors.